Bhima Koregaon accused Surendra Gadling gets temporary bail to perform mother’s last rites

 Jaising, however, submitted that the NIA was responsible for delay in hearing the matter in the special court.
 She also referred to the Bombay High Court’s judgement last year allowing Sudha Bharadwaj, a co-accused in the Bhima Koregaon case, to visit her home in Bengaluru for her father’s funeral.

-Gadling is among 14 accused in the case who have been charged under the stringent Unlawful Activities (Prevention) Act for allegedly conspiring to set off caste violence in a village near Pune in 2018.
+Gadling is among 16 accused in the case who were charged under the stringent Unlawful Activities (Prevention) Act for allegedly conspiring to set off caste violence in a village near Pune in 2018.
+Poet-activist Varavara Rao is the only one to have secured an interim bail, while tribal rights activist Stan Swamy died in custody on July 5.

-He was arrested in June 2018 and charged under several sections of the Indian Penal Code, including sedition.
+Gadling was arrested in June 2018 and charged under several sections of the Indian Penal Code, including sedition.

 Earlier this month, a report by a United States-based digital forensics firm revealed that Gadling’s computer was hacked to plant evidence in connection with the Bhima Koregaon case.
 In February, another report had showed similar use of malicious software in co-accused Rona Wilson’s computer.